Lord Francis Douglas: Triumph and death on the Matterhorn

 At the beginning of 1865, the Matterhorn was still unconquered, and more than one assault on it was planned.
 One such group consisted of Douglas, Edward Whymper, and their guide Peter Taugwalder.
 Whymper had already made several unsuccessful attempts on the mountain.
 On 5 July, this group made the second ascent (and the first by the north-north-west ridge) of the Ober Gabelhorn, a peak of 4,053 metres on the north-west side of the Matterhorn; also in July, Douglas made the first ascent of the nearby Unter Gabelhorn (3,391 m) with guides Peter Taugwalder and P. Inäbnit.

 Hearing of a planned assault on the main peak by an Italian party, Douglas and Whymper joined forces with two other British climbers, Charles Hudson and Douglas Robert Hadow, and their guide Michel Croz.

 At 4:30 a.m. on 13 July, a combined party of seven men, led by Whymper, set off for the Matterhorn under a clear sky: Whymper, Douglas, Hudson and Hadow, plus Taugwalder and son, and Croz.
 They climbed past the Schwarzsee to a plateau where they camped.
 Meanwhile, the Italians, led by Carrel, had camped at a height of about 4000 meters on the Lion Ridge.

 On 14 July, Whymper's party proceeded to a successful first ascent by the Hörnli route.
 However, on the way down, Hadow fell, knocking down Croz, and also dragging Hudson and Douglas, connected by a rope.
 The four fell to their deaths on the Matterhorn Glacier 1,400 metres below.
-Three of the bodies lost were later found, but not Douglas's.
+Three of the bodies lost were later found, but not Douglas'.